 - 1. To the Operation and Maintenance Fund the sum determined to be needed as the cost of operating and maintaining the system for the next month. - 2.
 To the Bond and Interest Funds and Cushion Fund as established by the ordinances. - 3.
 To the Depreciation Fund and Contingency Fund the amounts required. - 4.
 Any remaining revenues at the end of the fiscal year may be disposed of as the Board of Commissioners determines for lawful purposes.

-At June 30, 2005, the Commission was not in compliance with this bond indenture.
+As of June 30, 2006, the Commission was in compliance with this bond indenture.